 Diagnosis Associates with Neuropathy

-Neuropathy can be caused by an accumulation of scenarios or diagnosis.
+Neuropathy can be caused by an accumulation of scenarios or diagnoses.
 To best assess neuropathy, you must first consider any diagnosed diseases or surgeries that may have contributed to your condition.

 Spinal surgeries can cause temporary numbness while healing in some parts of the extremities, such as the toes or a finger.
-Likewise, a common neurological diagnosis is Carpal Tunnel Syndrome, whichis from the result of repetitious movement involved with typing or using your hands in a repetitious movement.
+Likewise, a common neurological diagnosis is Carpal Tunnel Syndrome, which is the result of repetitious movement involved with typing or using your hands in a repetitious movement.

-For example, if you’re a machine operator or a typist, themotionof your upper extremities each day puts an extraordinary amount of pressure on nerves, which could result in temporary or lasting neuropathy.
-This is considered a repetitive strain injury and surgery is often performed in this circumstance, with positive results; however, there is occasional neuropathy well after surgery and you may never regain sensation back in the affected extremity.
-In this circumstance, you would be diagnosed withperipheral neuropathy and may experience pain associated with the numbness.
+For example, if you’re a machine operator or a typist, the motion of your upper extremities each day puts an extraordinary amount of pressure on nerves, which could result in temporary or lasting neuropathy.
+This is considered a repetitive strain injury and surgery are often performed in this circumstance, with positive results; however, there is occasional neuropathy well after surgery and you may never regain sensation back in the affected extremity.
+In this circumstance, you would be diagnosed with peripheral neuropathy and may experience pain associated with the numbness.

 There are several additional causes and diagnosed impairments associated with neuropathy and neuropathic pain, they are: